Clinton-Davis/CapeTowns_Best_Bits/README.md

 - After all the JavaScript was completed, I ran through the code to make sure it was working and smoothly as possible.
 - Once all the elements were in place and working, I went through all the destinations one by one made sure all the  ID's and Google Maps API were all working correctly.
 -  I tested the contact us page to ensure the form linked to the emailjs API and email response is working correctly.
-- I tested the form for form validation, making sure it displayed the error if the input fields weren't left blank.
+- I tested the form for form validation, making sure it displayed an error if a input fields was left blank.
-- I tested the validation of the email input, to make anything other an email would be accepted.
+- I tested the validation of the email input, to make sure a email address was entered.
 - I tested the refresh speed to see how fast the page loaded from cached and uncached browsers.
 - I used the speed variables available on Chrome developers Tools, Slow 3G / Fast 3G / Online.
 With each speed, I test performance on Image loading time, HTML and CSS  loading time, JavaScript and JQaury CDN.
 Cached and uncached memory.<br>
 - I used [GTmetrix](https://gtmetrix.com) to test how fast the site loaded [Report](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/GTmetrix-report-.pdf)<br>

--  I send It to the SLack Comunity for Feedback.
+-  I sent it to the Slack Comunity for Feedback.
 -  Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.
 -  Below is a list of devices I tested on with [Website Responsive Testing] (Toolresponsivetesttool.com).